 - Non-small cell lung cancer and lung carcinoid tumors use the same lung cancer staging system

 - Small cell lung cancer uses a simplified system

-Scripps offers resources to guide and support our lung cancer patients from diagnosis through treatment.
+Scripps MD Anderson offers resources to guide and support our lung cancer patients from diagnosis through treatment.
 In addition to your medical care, we’re here to help with your personal and practical needs through education, lung cancer support groups, integrative programs — such as yoga for cancer patients and mind-body healing therapies — referrals to community resources, and more.
 Find the support you need in our cancer patient resources.